 It is no coincidence that the long-time oil producing states led the move to pooling.
 Louisiana, for instance, has had a pooling statute since 1940.

-In our energy rich state, we have the opportunity before us to head in a new direction.
+In our energy rich state, we have the opportunity before us to head in a new direction, find the best maid service near me.

 Will we accept the status quo or we will we take a different direction that allows for efficient development of our resources?